 - Price: $1299/£1199

-The most recent iPhone flagship model, the iPhone 16 Pro Max, has a number of features which make it particularly useful for landscape photography.
+The most recent iPhone flagship model, the iPhone 16 Pro Max, has a number of features that make it particularly useful for landscape photography.

 An ultra-wide lens opens you up to 13mm equivalent, and while not quite as good a performer as the main lens, it’s great for capturing wide vistas and demonstrates plenty of detail.
 You can also shoot in raw format with this lens.